Munia03/Munia03.github.io/_pages/about.md

 - Computer Vision for Healthcare

 # 🔥 News
+- *2025.09*: Presenting poster at the CLIMBS Super Collider Event 2025!
 - *2025.09*: Presenting at the MIDL Young Researcher Showcase!
 - *2025.07*: Passed my PhD Qualifying Examination!
 - *2025.05*: Joined the Association of Data and Computation (ADC) as Treasurer!